Any-Winter-4079/LLM-Arduino-Robot/README.md

 #### Arduino Uno

-Flash (through its USB type B) `arduino/production.ino` with the RX pin temporarily disconnected
+Lastly, on the Arduino side, flash (through its USB type B) `arduino/production.ino` with the RX pin temporarily disconnected.

 ## Usage